 That's not changing.
 Instead, that roster of airlines will expand to include other carriers like Korean Air, Vietnam Airlines, China Airlines, Garuda Indonesia, Air Europa, and a few more.

-But will that come at a cost?
+But will these new booking opportunities come at a cost?

 What Will Happen to Virgin Atlantic Flying Club Sweet Spots?